natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/f-string.rst

 Syntax
 ~~~~~~~~~

-F-string is a literal line with a letter ``f`` in front of it.
-Inside f- string, in figure brackets there are names of variables that will be substituted:
+F-string is a string literal with a letter ``f`` in front of it.
+Inside f-string, in curly braces there are names of variables that will be substituted:

 .. code:: python